Clusters overview

 How should I structure my clusters

-The most common patterns seen for cluster configurations are based on stage setup, type of work, type of platform/build, or product:
+When your organization grows, the most common patterns seen for cluster configurations are based on team/department ownership:

 - Product lines: companies with multiple products often have a cluster configured for each individual product.

-You can create as many clusters as your require for your setup.
+You can create as many clusters as you require for your setup.
+However, keep in mind that different clusters generally do not share pipelines.

 Learn more about working with clusters in Manage clusters.

-Pipelines associated with one cluster cannot trigger pipelines associated with another cluster, unless a rule has been created to explicitly allow triggering between pipelines in different clusters.
+Pipelines associated with one cluster cannot trigger or access artifacts from pipelines associated with another cluster, unless a rule has been created to explicitly allow triggering or artifact access between pipelines in different clusters.

 How should I structure my queues